kubernetes/ingress-nginx/controllers/nginx/README.md

 Anytime we reference a tls secret, we mean (x509, pem encoded, RSA 2048, etc).
 You can generate such a certificate with:
-`openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout $(KEY) -out $(CERT) -subj "/CN=$(HOST)/O=$(HOST)"` and creat the secret via `kubectl create secret tls --key file --cert file`
+`openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout $(KEY) -out $(CERT) -subj "/CN=$(HOST)/O=$(HOST)"` and create the secret via `kubectl create secret tls --key file --cert file`